-Interior - Environment Appropriations Bill Geographic/Ecosystem Programs
+Geographic/Ecosystem Programs

-Restore funding to a minimum of \$50 million for the Geographic/Ecosystem Program in Puget Sound.
+• Restore funding to a minimum of \$50 million for the Geographic/Ecosystem Program in Puget Sound.

 The geographic-specific/ecosystem program in Puget Sound provides funding to tribes and tribal consortia and local communities to address environmental and human health risks and for tribal capacity building and project implementation.
-Tribes are seeking to restore funding to this program after steep reductions from \$50 million in 2010 to \$28 million in FY 2016 and FY 2017.
+Tribes are seeking to restore funding to this program after steep reductions from \$50 million in 2010 to less than \$20 million in the EPA request for FY 2013.